 If you're still familiarizing yourself with marketing versus advertising, the starting place for any advertising and marketing plan should always be a marketing communication plan that outlines your:

 - Mission statement

-- Brand messaging
+- Branding and brand messaging

 - Short and long-term goals

-- Target audience
+- Target market and audience

 Advertising and marketing channel ideas